Powder Foundation Makeup Routine

 Maybelline Lasting Fix and Urban Decay All Nighter

-We are at the end of my powder foundation makeup routine!
-Most of these products are drugstore and affordable, but you can surely substitute any of my high-end recommendation with your favorites.
-This routine is super easy and it does not take me much time at all.
 I typically follow this routine for events and special occasions, especially when I want my look to be bullet-proof and last all night.
 You may notice that I do not mention blotting in this routine.
 I really do not blot during the day or touch-up with powder, but you can use the powder foundation and Expert Face Brush to do the trick.
+What is your go-to powder foundation?
 Until next time, continue to let your true beauty shine.

 Discover More Makeup Routines & Tutorials: